DimensionSoftware/mcafee-bot/README.md

 bot.btcSpend = 0.25

 // To get ahead of the pump,
-// what multiplier do you want to apply to the price you're willing to buy for? bot.adjustment = 0.03
+// what multiplier do you want to apply to the current price when putting in the buy order? bot.adjustment = 0.05

 // Start the bot.
 bot.init()